Do I have to attend Orientation?

 Why can’t I register for classes right now?
 The registration system will not let me register for them.

-All new students in each of UConn’s schools and colleges have an advising/registration hold placed on their accounts that will not be lifted until they attend Orientation and meet personally with an academic advisor.
-This hold is known an “Orientation hold” and will be lifted by your academic advisor when you register for classes during Orientation.
-All first-time degree seeking students at UConn can only register for classes after attending an Orientation program.
+All new students in each of UConn’s schools and colleges have an advising/registration hold placed on their accounts that will not be lifted until they attend an Orientation Advising session and subsequently meet personally with an academic advisor.
+This hold is known an “Orientation hold” and will be lifted by your academic advisor.

-Can I bring my family or friends to Orientation with me?
+Can I include my family or friends in Orientation?

 What should I do if I need disability accommodations during Orientation?

-Please contact Katie Halbruner, the Avery Point Disability Services Provider at (860) 486-2020 or firstname.lastname@example.org at least 12 business days prior to your scheduled Orientation session.
+Please contact Emily Sears, the Avery Point Disability Services Provider at email@example.com at least 12 business days prior to your scheduled Orientation session.

 What should I do if I need to reschedule my confirmed Orientation session?